bhauman/bhauman.github.com/_posts/2019-03-22-suppression-software.md

 software** should be modeled and carefully deployed.
 This is no place for guesswork.

-I think it's very important to move toward an information rich decision making environment that might allow society to function well even in midst of such a tremendous global challenge.
+I think it's essential to move toward an information rich decision making environment that might allow society to function well even in midst of such a tremendous global challenge.

 [suppression]: https://www.theatlantic.com/ideas/archive/2020/03/how-we-beat-coronavirus/608389/
 [0 cases]: https://www.theguardian.com/world/2020/mar/19/china-reports-no-domestic-cases-of-coronavirus-for-first-time-since-outbreak-began